cataniamatt/flask-template/README.md

 This is a template for projects based on Flask and it includes a functional web form that captures user input.
 User input is validated using FlaskWTF.

 ## Python virtual environment
-Go to the project directory and execute the following command to create a Python virutal environment:
+Go to the project directory and execute the following command to create a Python virtual environment:

 ```
 python3 -m venv venv